-To some extent, inspecting oneself in a mirror and recognizing that it is "Me" out there is very much an "out-of-the-body experience."
-What mirror self-recognition and other video and picture self-recognition tasks measure is primarily the ability of individuals to suspend what they normally experience of themselves, step back, and literally reflect on the new, out-of-the-body aspects the mirror reveals about themselves.
-Mirror images are indeed physical reflections of the body on a polished surface that call for mental reflection to be recognized, hence conceptualized.
+To some extent, inspecting oneself in a mirror and recognizing that it is "Me" out there on this reflecting surface is very much an "out of the body experience."
+What mirror selfrecognition and other video and picture self-recognition tasks measure is primarily the ability of individuals to suspend what they normally experience of themselves, step back and literally reflect on the new, out of the body aspects the mirror reveals of themselves.
+Mirror images are indeed physical reflections of the body on a polished surface that call for mental reflection to be re-cognized, hence conceptualized.
 This conceptualization requires the suspension of perceptual experiences typically specifying self or others, not self as others.

 Observations made by anthropologists introducing reflecting devices to adult individuals who presumably never experienced their own mirror reflection are particularly telling of the fundamental paradox attached to the experience of self in mirrors.
-Edmund Carpenter (1975) introduced mirrors to members of an isolated tribe (the Biami) living in the Papuan plateau where neither slate or metallic surfaces exist, and where rivers are murky, not providing clear reflections (see also Priel & deSchonen, 1986, for the same kind of empirical observations on young nomadic children from Palestine living without mirrors).
+Edmund Carpenter (1975) introduced mirrors to members of an isolated tribe (the Biami) living in the Papuan plateau where neither slate or metallic surfaces exist, and where rivers are murky, not providing clear reflections.
 Recording the initial reaction of adults confronted for the very first time with a large mirror reflection of themselves, Carpenter reports: